Marci Lobel: Biography

-Lobel completed her undergraduate degree in Psychology and Social Relations with the highest honors (summa cum laude) at Harvard University.
-Lobel attended university with the idea that she would become a pediatrician, but as she attained experience with psychological science, she decided to follow a research path.
-She subsequently completed her master's degree and Ph.D.
-(1989) in Social & Health Psychology at the University of California, Los Angeles.
+Lobel completed her undergraduate A.B. degree at Harvard University (1982) in Psychology and Social Relations with highest honors—summa cum laude.
+She had attended university with the idea that she would become a pediatrician, but upon exposure to psychological science, she decided to follow a research path.
+Lobel subsequently completed her Ph.D. in Social Psychology with minors in Measurement and Health Psychology at the University of California, Los Angeles (1989).
 Christine Dunkel-Schetter was her mentor at UCLA.
-Lobel and Dunkel-Schetter conducted studies about social support during pregnancy and postpartum depression, prenatal maternal stress and preterm birth, and psychological reactions to infertility.
-While at UCLA, Lobel also worked with Shelley E. Taylor on research on social comparison.
+Together, they conducted health psychology studies on social support during pregnancy and postpartum depression, prenatal maternal stress and preterm birth, and psychological reactions to infertility.
+While a doctoral student, Lobel also worked with Shelley E. Taylor at UCLA on classical social psychology research about social comparison.